dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 Feel free to use anything.

-## Generated helper library
+## Helper library

 The helper library is totally optional, but you should seriously consider using it, as it will make your code experience much more streamlined.
-It consists of two parts: dynamically .java generated files, and a JAR file with some already compiled classes.
+It consists of two parts: dynamically .java generated files, and a .jar file with some already compiled classes.

 If you do not want to use the helper library, you can completely disable it by setting the `enableHelper` setting to `false`.
 Nothing (code, lib) will be generated/copied in the lib directory.

-### Java dynamic classes
+### Java dynamically generated classes

 The Java223 bundle generates some ready-to-use library classes in the `automation\lib\java` directory.
-These classes are dynamic and contain information about your openHAB setup.
+These classes are dynamic and contain detailed information about your openHAB setup.

 You will get several java files in the package `helper.generated` :

 - Items.java: contains all your item names as static String and label as their Javadoc.
 Also contains methods to directly get the Item, cast to the right Class. (see [example](#itemsandthings))
 - Things.java: contains all your Thing UID as static String, with label as their Javadoc.
 Also contains methods to directly get the Thing. (see [example](#itemsandthings))
-- Actions.java: contains strongly typed, ready to use methods, to get the actions available on your things. (see [example](#actions)) <a id="java223script"></a>.
+- Actions.java: contains strongly typed, ready-to-use methods to get the actions available on your things. (see [example](#actions)) <a id="java223script"></a>.
 Actions.java is your entry point to get real Actions implementation available in subpackages.
 - Java223Script.java: this abstract class is very handy.
 In fact, you may consider inheriting it in all your scripts.
 It already contains all openHAB inputs variables, as well as some other useful shortcuts.
 - EnumStrings.java: this class is just a simple store for direct String representations of various enums used by openHAB.
 It is especially useful for Rule annotations configuration which requires static strings.